Rumesh Tharanga

 Rumesh Tharanga Pathirage (born 21 March 2003) is a Sri Lankan javelin thrower.
-In 2025, he became the first ever Sri Lankan javelin thrower to qualify for the finals of the World Championships, where he finished seventh.
+He won the gold medal at the 2026 Commonwealth Games, and the 2026 World Ultimate Championship and 2026 Diamond League titles.

 Early life

-He is from Kalutara and played as a cricketer in his youth, beginning in 2012, and was measured as bowling at 134 km/h as a teenager whilst playing for St Peter's College, Colombo.
-His father was a discus and shot-put thrower, and following his guidance started practising the discus before beginning with the javelin throw at St Peter's College in 2017.
+Rumesh hails from Kalutara and was initially interested in cricket.
+As a teenager, he bowled at speeds of up to 134 km/h while representing St. Peter's College, Colombo.
+His father, who was a discus and shot-put thrower, introduced him to athletics.
+He initially took up the discus throw before switching to the javelin throw at St. Peter's College in 2017.

 Career

-After focusing on the javelin throw, he placed 7th in the final of the 2022 World U20 Championships in Cali, Colombia, with a throw of 69.98 m.
+Rumesh made his international debut at the 2019 Asian Youth Championships in Hong Kong, where he finished sixth with a throw of 61.62 m.
+Later at the 2022 World U20 Championships in Cali, he placed seventh with a 69.98 m throw.

 He began to be coached in Australia under Mike and Kelsey Barber at the Queensland Institute of Sport.
-He won the 2024 Asian Throwing Championships.
-The following year, he threw 85.41 m at the Perth Track Classic in Australia, in March 2025.
-He placed 4th at the 2025 Asian Championships in Gumi, South Korea in May 2025 with a throw of 83.37 m.
+He won the 2024 Asian Throwing Championships in Mokpo, with a personal best of 85.45 m.

-He became Sri Lankan National champion in August 2025 with a throw of 82.40 m in Diyagama.
-That month, he set a new Sri Lankan national record with a throw of 86.50 m whilst competing at the Indian Open in Bhubaneswar to break the previous best mark set by Sumeda Ranasinghe.
-He also retained his title at the Asian Throwing Championships in Mokpo, South Korea in August 2025, with a throw of 82.05 m.

-At the 2025 World Championships, he finished 12th in the qualification round with a throw of 82.80 m and became the first-ever Sri Lankan javelin thrower to qualify for the finals, where he placed 7th with a throw of 84.38 m.
+In March 2025, he threw 85.41 m to win the Perth Track Classic.
+He placed fourth at the 2025 Asian Championships in Gumi, with a throw of 83.37 m.
+In July, he won the bronze medal at the Neeraj Chopra Classic in Bengaluru with a throw of 84.34 m.
+In August, he became the Sri Lankan National champion in with a throw of 82.40 m in Diyagama.
+That month, he set a new Sri Lankan national record with a throw of 86.50 m whilst competing at the 2025 Indian Open, a WACT Bronze meet in Bhubaneswar, to break the previous best mark set by Sumeda Ranasinghe.
+He also retained his title at the 2025 Asian Throwing Championships in Mokpo, with a throw of 82.05 m.
+At the 2025 World Championships, he finished 12th in the qualification round with a throw of 82.80 m and became the first-ever Sri Lankan javelin thrower to qualify for the finals, where he placed seventh with a throw of 84.38 m.